 Even though it is colorblind, the cuttlefish is a genius at camouflage.
 It will change its color, pattern, texture, and even its shape to mimic anything in its surroundings.

 So how do cuttlefish change colors?
-Cuttlefish skin contains several layers of pigment producing cells (chromatophores) above a layer of light-reflecting cells (leucophores), and there are about 200 of these cells per square millimeter.
-In terms of computer produced images, this would be around 359 DPI, about the resolution of a typical inkjet printer.
+Cuttlefish skin contains several layers of pigment-producing cells (chromatophores) above a layer of light-reflecting cells (leucophores), and there are about 200 of these cells per square millimeter.
+In terms of computer-produced images, this would be around 359 DPI, about the resolution of a typical inkjet printer.

-Yellow pigment cells are closest to the surface, and below them are red and orange producing cells, and beneath them brown and black, and at the bottom are green and blue cells called iridophores.
-The pigment cells are surrounded by tiny bands of muscle, like the rays around a sun.
+Yellow pigment cells are closest to the surface, and below them are red and orange producing cells, and beneath them are brown and black, and at the bottom are green and blue cells called iridophores.
+The pigment cells are surrounded by tiny bands of muscle, like the rays around the sun.

 Cuttlefish can control the contraction of these muscles individually with signals from the brain, producing a specific color on a specific part of the skin.
 Different intensities of pigment will come through based on the amount of contraction of these muscles, and the amount of light the leucophores are reflecting.

 Colors can also be combined using multiple pigment cells, and the cuttlefish can create flashing colored lights on its body by combining the contraction of its pigment cells with the contraction of its leucophores.

 Camouflage can be used for communication with other cuttlefish, or to hypnotize prey and avoid predators.
 A cuttlefish's color may reflect its mood; if the cuttlefish suddenly flashes to black, it may be feeling angry, or scared and projecting a terrifying image to scare away perceived predators.
 With a simple sequence of colors, it may be communicating an entire story to other cuttlefish.
 It's amazing how expressive these animals are.